RedHenLab/multi-modal-emotion-prediction/README.md

 #### Audio feature extraction (shell script)

-python 2.7
+- python 2.7 (there is a fair chance that pyAudioAnalysis would work with python 3+, but unfortunately the author haven't dared to try it out)
-pyAudioAnalysis + dependencies
+- pyAudioAnalysis + dependencies

 #### Data pipeline

-python 3.6
+- python 3.6
-pandas
+- pandas
-tensorflow
+- TensorFlow
-gensim (for word2vec)
+- gensim (for word2vec)

 #### Model

-python 3.6
+- python 3.6
-tensorflow
+- TensorFlow